 Legends about the house and its occupants abound, as you might expect.
 In 1536, following the Dissolution of the Monasteries, Sir William was given the nearby Easebourne Priory, whilst his half-brother (who later inherited Cowdray) received Battle Abbey.
 It is this that is thought to be the source of a curse (by one of the monks from Battle) that foretold destruction at Cowdray by fire and water.
 But for the time being, the house continued to play its part in our English heritage and amongst other events, the last surviving member of the House of Plantagenet was imprisoned at Cowdray.
 She was the niece of Richard III.
 And in later years, Guy Fawkes was employed for a short time as a footman.

 Over the following centuries, the grounds and gardens were developed and in particular in the 18th century by the well known Capability Brown.
 By September 1793, renovations were afoot.
 Cowdray was going to host the grand wedding of the 8th Viscount Montague to the daughter of the Countess of Guildford.
 Unfortunately, workmen left a fire burning and most of the house was destroyed, with many of its contents then being looted and stolen.
 Tragically, the Viscount was drowned a short later time later on holiday in Switzerland.
 Locals believed this was finally fulfilment of the Curse of Cowdray foretold by the Battle monk so many years before.

 A place of interest

-There’s a lot going at Cowdray these days, including walks, polo, golf, weddings, clay-pigeon shooting, fly fishing, and cycling.
+There’s a lot going on at Cowdray these days, including walks, polo, golf, weddings, clay-pigeon shooting, fly fishing, and cycling.
 There’s also, of course, an excellent farm shop.
-The Estate hosts some fantastic events which include a night tour entitled “Strange and Mysterious Tales of Cowdray” on the 29 October this year.